alpersonalwebsite/ants/diary-2022.md

 ## August 15

-I moved the `Camponotus Casteneus` Queen to a new test tube (reason: out of water).
+I moved the `Camponotus Castaneus` Queen to a new test tube (reason: out of water).

 ## August 13